seankross/bookdown-start/02-Participation.Rmd

 ### How to participate

-Participation requires that teams:
+Participation requires that **one contact person** from each team:

-1. Complete a [REGISTER](https://nd.qualtrics.com/jfe/form/SV_9MJ29y2xNrBOjqZ){target="_blank"} for each forecast theme you are participating in and each model you are contributing within a theme
+1. Complete a [REGISTRATION](https://nd.qualtrics.com/jfe/form/SV_9MJ29y2xNrBOjqZ){target="_blank"} for each forecast theme you are participating in and each model you are contributing within a theme
-2. Agree to the participation agreement below
+2. The contact person agrees to the participation agreement below on behalf of the team
 3. Submit forecast netCDF or csv file(s)
 4. Provide the metadata xml file documenting the forecast

 One contact person should register on behalf of their team.
 That contact person will be asked to provide the group members' names, emails, and affiliations so that everyone in the group can receive an invitation to join the Challenge theme Slack channel and access group resources.

 Teams are allowed and encouraged to join the challenge after the start date of each Challenge theme because there are multiple deadlines to submit forecasts.
 However, only forecasts submitted by each submission deadline will be officially scored.

 ### Teams

 Teams can be individuals or groups.
 They can represent institutions or organizations.
-You will have 25 characters for a team name (e.g., “EFI Null Model”) and 10 characters for the team name ID (no spaces allowed; e.g., `EFI_Null`).
+You will have 25 characters for a team name (e.g., "EFI Null Model") and 10 characters for the team name ID (no spaces allowed; e.g., "EFI_Null").

 The registration includes team categories (e.g., undergraduate only, graduate only, multi-institution, etc).
-Please check all that apply.

-If your team wants to submit multiple forecasts, please register a team for each model as only one forecast model per cycle per team is allowed.
+**If your team wants to submit multiple forecasts**, please register a different team name for each model .
 If there are two different time steps in a challenge theme (e.g., the terrestrial carbon flux theme has a 30-minute and 1-day option), register each as separate teams.

 ### Slack and GitHub Communication

+Once your team is registered, everyone listed will receive an email with an invitation to join the EFI Slack group and the #neon4cast-theme channel.
+You will also receive details about the GitHub repository associated with the theme your team is registered for.

 We strongly encourage participants to use the Challenge theme Slack channels to ask questions, discuss ideas and challenges, and share resources.
 Overall, we strongly encourage a collegial approach to the Challenge -- this is a friendly competition to move the field forward and bring more people into the community, not a cutthroat competition to win by denying other teams useful information.